Vispyr/vispyr-cli/README.md

 `<your_region>` and `<VPC_ID_of_your_app>` are the AWS region and the VPC ID where the EC2 hosting your app is.

-Optional:
-The values associated with `VISPYR_DOMAIN` and `VISPYR_EMAIL` are used for Certbot.
-If not provided, the CLI will default to a self-signed certificate, which will then cause the browser to warn the user every time the dashboard is loaded.
+> Optional: The values associated with `VISPYR_DOMAIN` and `VISPYR_EMAIL` are used for Certbot.
+If not provided, the CLI will default to a self-signed certificate, which will then cause the browser to show a warning every time the dashboard is loaded.
 The domain should follow the structure `domainname.com` and the email can be any valid email, such as `myemail@gmail.com`.

-Now navigate to the CLI's root directory and run:
+Now run:

 ```
 npm install